-Personally, I’ll eat cookie or two with a glass of milk as a mid-afternoon snack.
+Personally, I’ll eat a cookie or two with a glass of milk for a mid-afternoon snack.
 I find it quite satisfying and it typically does the trick to keep me going until suppertime.
-This is because the carbs from the cookie + protein and/or fat from the milk make for a balanced, filling snack.
-Even more so if your cookie is made with whole grains, meaning more fibre.
+This is likely because the carbs from the cookie plus the protein and fat from the milk make for a balanced, filling snack.
+Even more so if your cookie is made with whole grains – meaning more fibre.
+These vegan oatmeal cookies tick all of those boxes.
 Not that I don’t love a good old all-purpose flour/sugar/butter cookie – because I sure do.
-I just have fun modifying recipes to add a nutritional punch!
+It’s just fun to modify recipes and add a nutritional punch!

-Oatmeal cookies already have the base of a nutritious treat – oats.
-So I figured I’d stick with whole grain flour as well to, like I said, add more fibre and more nutrients.
-I also halved the sugar of a typical oatmeal cookie recipe, mainly because I was curious to see how much sugar the cookies really needed.
-My taste testers (aka my family) didn’t event notice the reduction of the sweet stuff.
+Oatmeal cookies already have the base for a nutritious treat – oats.
+I figured I’d stick with whole grain flour as well to, like I said, boost more fibre and more nutrients.
+I halved the sugar of a typical oatmeal cookie recipe, mainly because I was curious to see how much sugar the cookies really needed.
+My taste testers (hello, family) didn’t event notice the reduction of the sweet stuff.
 I’ll take that as a win.

-I also made these cookies totally vegan.
-While I’m not vegan myself, I’m a fan of plant-based eating and I figured why not?
+I also made these oatmeal cookies totally vegan.
+While I’m not vegan myself, I’m a fan of plant-based eating and why not?
 The more people who can enjoy these delicious cookies, the better.
-Again, my taste testers could not even tell the difference.
+Again, my taste testers (hello again, family!) could not even tell the difference!

-To these cookies, I added chocolate covered quinoa puffs (which I just had on hand in my cupboard) to half of the dough and added raisins to the other half because I just couldn’t decide what I wanted more.
+To these vegan oatmeal cookies, I added chocolate covered quinoa puffs (which I just had on hand in my cupboard) to half of the dough and raisins to the other half because I just couldn’t decide what I wanted.
+Indecisive, much?
 You can find the chocolate quinoa puffs at most Bulk Barn locations in Canada, or you could just add chocolate chips like a normal person.
-Haha!

-As always, if you make my recipes let me know via Instagram, Twitter, Facebook or e-mail.
+As always, if you make my recipes let me know via Instagram, Twitter, or Facebook.
 Enjoy, friends!